 Continuing Education Unit

-One CEU is defined as ten contact hours of participation in an allowed learning activity.
-One contact hour is equivalent to 60 minutes of clock hour interaction between the learner and the class faculty member, whether in a classroom, laboratory and/or a learning experience designed outside the traditional boundaries of an SCE learning facility.
+One (1) CEU is defined as ten (10) contact hours of learner interaction with allowed learning activity content in support of learning outcomes.
+One (1) contact hour is equivalent to 60 minutes of clock hour interaction between the learner and the class faculty or between a learner and materials, which have been prepared to cause learning.

 CEU is calculated as follows: